tezos-checker/checker/docs/spec/functional_spec.rst

 Withdraw collateral from a burrow
 ---------------------------------

-Withdraw a non-negative amount of tez from a burrow.
+Withdraw an amount of tez from a burrow.
 Fail if the burrow does not exist, if this action would overburrow it, or if the sender is not the burrow owner.